-- The Port will be undertaking the replacement of old PAPI’s, REIL’s, runway and taxiway signs at the airport during 2018.
+- In summer of 2018 the Port replaced old PAPI’s, REIL’s, runway edge lights and taxiway signs at the airport.

 - The new lights will be low wattage LED’s lowering energy usage, maintenance and increase relialibility.